oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators.rst

   source iterator.
 The ``permutation_iterator`` is useful in implementing applications where noncontiguous elements of data represented by an iterator need to be processed by an algorithm as though they were contiguous.
   An example is copying every other element to an output iterator.
-The source iterator cannot be a host-side iterator in cases of algorithms executed with device policies.
+The source iterator cannot be a host-side iterator when algorithms are executed with device policies.

   The ``make_permutation_iterator`` is provided to simplify construction of iterator instances.
 The function receives the source iterator and the iterator or function object representing the index map::